CarlieHamilton/Carlie-Portfolio/README.md

 My initial ideas for the website were:

 - One column design - desktop mode possibly having a sidebar navigation
-- [Parallax image](https://alligator.io/css/pure-css-parallax/) at the top of the site (below navigation)
 - One page design for the most part, but with a link to show more projects (all projects to be on a separate page).
 - Navy blue background, with hot pink highlights/accents on the page.
 - The overall website having a professional feel but also unique and stand out with the colour pallet.